karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

     }

 When creating a new object, and you want to reference an already existing object, its enough to specify the identifier in the JSON request.
+The identifier of a resource ususaly is the `name` of the resource, unless otherwise specified.

 .. code-block:: js